Black Estate

 Founding, the Black Family, and the Naish Acquisition

-Black Estate began with restaurateur Russell Black and his wife Kumiko, who in 1999 planted Pinot Noir and Chardonnay on a limestone-clay hillside in the Omihi sub-zone of Waipara Valley, North Canterbury.
-The vineyard the Blacks established on that Home block remains the heart of the estate today, and the original 1999 vines are still in production.
-The property changed hands in 2007 when the Naish family purchased it, just weeks after the birth of Penelope Naish and Nicholas Brown's daughter Sylvia.
+Black Estate's roots trace back to restaurateur Russell Black, who in 1986 partnered with winemaker Daniel Schuster to plant the Netherwood vineyard on Waipara's distinctive greensand.
+Russell Black then founded the estate that now bears his name in 1993 and 1994, planting Pinot Noir and Chardonnay across an eight-hectare block on a limestone-clay hillside in the Omihi sub-zone of Waipara Valley, North Canterbury.
+Daniel Schuster again assisted with the planting.
+The vineyard established on that Home block remains the heart of the estate today, and the original 1993/94 vines are still in production.
+The property changed hands in 2007 when the Naish family purchased the Home block from Russell Black, just weeks after the birth of Penelope Naish and Nicholas Brown's daughter Sylvia.
 Penelope, then a corporate lawyer in Christchurch, kept her city job in the early years while she, Nicholas, her parents Rod and Stacey Naish, and her siblings worked the vineyard on weekends.
-The family carried over the Black Estate name in recognition of the founders and committed to a single-site, single-vineyard philosophy from the start.
+The family carried over the Black Estate name in recognition of the founder and committed to a single-site, single-vineyard philosophy from the start.
 Nicholas Brown took over winemaking, bringing seven years of experience with Daniel Schuster Wines and harvests across Chianti, Piemonte, Napa Valley, and Oregon.
 Penelope eventually left law to run the business full time as general manager, and what began as a side project has matured into one of New Zealand's most acclaimed family wineries.

-- Russell and Kumiko Black planted the original Home vineyard on the Omihi limestone-clay hillside in 1999 with Pinot Noir and Chardonnay; those vines remain in production
+- Russell Black planted the original Home vineyard on the Omihi limestone-clay hillside in 1993 and 1994 with Pinot Noir and Chardonnay, assisted by Daniel Schuster; those vines remain in production

-- Naish family purchased the property in 2007; principals are Penelope Naish (general manager), her husband Nicholas Brown (winemaker), and her parents Rod and Stacey Naish
+- Naish family purchased the Home property from Russell Black in 2007; principals are Penelope Naish (general manager), her husband Nicholas Brown (winemaker), and her parents Rod and Stacey Naish

 - Penelope worked as a lawyer in Christchurch for the first years after the acquisition, with the family taking the vineyard on as a weekend project before scaling up